JHJang-Stats/Quant/Readme.md

 # Project Title: Quant

 ## Summary
 This project implements a scalable backtesting system based on simple trading strategies.
-It primarily handles cryptocurrency data and includes features that integrate and test various trading strategies and models.
+It handles cryptocurrency data and includes features that integrate and test various trading strategies and models.
+Note that this is not an alpha strategy!

 ## Module Description
 ### `data_management`